 Selective colleges are schools that only admit a small percentage of the students who apply.
-In this article, I will be focusing on the most selective schools in the country, which I've defined as schools that admit less than ten percent of applicants.
-There are several reasons why certain colleges end up with such low acceptance rates.
+For this article, I'm focusing on the most selective schools in the country, which I've defined as schools that admit 10% or fewer applicants.

-Some schools are extremely selective because they're looking for a very specialized type of applicant, and few students will fit the bill.
-This category would include a school like Juilliard, which is only interested in admitting students who demonstrate excellence in music.
-Students have to audition in front of members of the faculty as one of their application requirements.
+Some schools are extremely selective because they're looking for a certain specialized type of applicant, and very few students fit the bill.
+This category would include a school like Juilliard, which is only interested in admitting students who demonstrate virtuosity in music.
+Students must audition in front of faculty members as one of their application requirements.

-In order to maintain their reputation, these schools can only choose the most outstanding students for each class.
-Usually it takes more than just excellent grades and test scores to get in; you'll need those qualifications on top of other unique academic and extracurricular accomplishments.
+In order to maintain their reputations, these schools can only choose the most outstanding students for each class.
+Usually, it takes more than just excellent grades and test scores to get in; you'll need these qualifications on top of other unique academic and extracurricular accomplishments.

 I'll go over the schools that fall into each of these categories in the next section.

-I assume this was the fate of most applications in the primitive time before the Internet.
+I assume this was the fate of most applications in the primitive time before the internet.

 The Most Selective Colleges